AndnixSH/Forza-Horizon-5-Afking/README.md

 Why in VM? because I want to be able to play other games without controller interfering my games

 I tried to run this in my QNAP's Linux station but it's too laggy, since streaming is CPU intensive

+# It takes the fun away!
+Who cares?
+It's entirely up to you how you are playing, whether you want to be lazy ass, or play properly as intended